 Before I jump into the list, I would be a scruffy looking nerf herder if I didn’t mention the recent renews in Star Wars canon literature.
 Recently announced with the hype of the hashtag #OperationBlueMilk, this anthology will consist of 40 stories based on the background characters of A New Hope.
 They are bringing 40 authors who all have some sort of connection to Star Wars and a lot of them have written some of the books that I am going to mention below.
 It will be released in October 2017 with all proceeds going to the First Book Charity.
 Want to know what the Stormtrooper did after he didn’t find the droids he was looking for or more about your favorite minor character?
 Well, this anthology might give you some answers!

 If you were a fan of the Clone Wars animated series, you will love this book.
 Dark Disciple consists of an eight-part story arc set during the Clone Wars, which was not fully realized in the animated series.
-The story takes readers through a wild ride of love, passion, and action with: Quinlan Vos, a Jedi Master that we see team up with Obi Wan Kenobi on the hunt for Ziro the Hutt and the Sith Nightsister, Asajj Ventress.
-With a plethora of other notable figures from the Star Wars universe, this novel will give a newfound appreciate from the Clone Wars.
+The story takes readers through a wild ride of love, passion, and action with: Quinlan Vos, a Jedi Master that we see team up with Obi-Wan Kenobi on the hunt for Ziro the Hutt and the Sith Nightsister, Asajj Ventress.
+With a plethora of other notable figures from the Star Wars universe, this novel will give a newfound appreciation from the Clone Wars.

 For years, fans of the Clone Wars wanted to know what happened to Ahsoka Tano after she left the Jedi Order.
 Thankfully, with her recurring appearance on the new animated series Star Wars: Rebels, we get some much needed Snips in our lives.
 But what happened in between?
 Ahsoka gives us plenty of insight.
 The story covers Ahsoka’s journey of living a life without the Jedi Order following Order 66 and how the universe would bring her back into the fray.

 Do you love bad guys?
 If you were Force-sensitive, would your light-saber be red?
 Do you want to give all glory to the Empire?
 Well, these books may be for you.
 Even if you aren’t an Imperial sympathizer, Lords of the Sith, Tarkin, and Thrawn (releases April 11th) give a deeper look into some of the major villains of Star Wars.
 Lords of the Sith follows Darth Vader and Darth Sidious in a buddy-cop-movie style on the Twi’lek home planet of Ryloth.
 Tarkin takes you through the Grand Moff’s life story.
 You get amazing insight into why he is so feared and why Darth Vader even sees him as an equal.
-Thrawn just realized today so I can’t speak to it yet but the author, Timothy Zahn, wrote the Legends story of Thrawn years prior and had insight to his character portrayal on Star Wars: Rebels.
+Thrawn just realized today so I can’t speak to it yet but the author, Timothy Zahn, wrote the Legends story of Thrawn years prior and had insight into his character portrayal on Star Wars: Rebels.
 If either of those things are any indication, Thrawn is going to be awesome.

 Catalyst dives into life of Galen Erso and his family, as well as their relationship with Orson Krennic.
 This book supplements the Rogue One movie better than any of the canon books out right now.
 It gives more meaning the moments with Galen and Krennic in the movie.
 You understand the manipulation that Galen was put through and how he really isn’t that bad of guy.
 As they go through the growth of the Death Star, you also gain insight on the kyber crystals, what happened to other worlds like Scarif, and the political maneuverings of the Empire with Krennic and Tarkin constantly at odds.
 If you didn’t like Rogue One or you loved it, this book will give you the background information you need to make you a fan or love it even more.